Are you looking to add reCAPTCHA to your WordPress Website?

 While reCAPTCHA offers an effective means of tackling comment spam, there are alternative methods to consider.
 Here are a couple of extra methods:

 Your initial action should involve enabling comment moderation.
-This allows you to review and authorize comments prior to their publication on your website.
+This allows you to review and authorize comments before their publication on your website.

 Enhancing your defenses against comment spam goes beyond reCAPTCHA.
 Consider these alternative methods for a more comprehensive approach: